THE NECESSARY EQUIPMENT

 1. PRINT THE PATTERN

-- Assemble and cut out the pattern, leaving a 5 mm margin around the lines.
+- Assemble and cut out the pattern, leaving a 5mm margin around the lines.

 - Then place and hold the pieces on the leather skin using masking tape.

-2. PUNCH THE SEWING HOLES
+2. PIERCE THE SEWING HOLES

 SEE THE ARTICLE >

-Do not drill or cut out parts P8 and P7 (large model) / P6 and P7 (small model) which will be doubled in step 6.
+Do not drill or cut parts P8 and P7 (large model) / P6 and P7 (small model) which will be doubled in step 6.

 3. CUT THE LEATHER PIECES